carbonplan/research/articles/cdr-verification-explainer/index.md

 In cases where uncertainty depends on a project’s operational choices or could be appropriately addressed through project-specific R&D efforts, we assigned project responsibility.
 In cases where reducing uncertainty requires broader scientific research or cross-project coordination that cannot (or should not) be carried out by a single project, we assigned system responsibility.

 With the system responsibility classification, our intent is not to imply that projects can ignore these uncertainties, but rather to emphasize that some differentiation exists between developing deployment capacity and working on the fundamental science.
 We believe fundamental science should be shared across the field rather than being the responsibility or intellectual property of a single project.
-Incentive systems, in turn, must be thoughtfully designed to encourage project contributions to reducing system uncertainties.
+Incentive systems, in turn, must be thoughtfully designed to encourage project contributions to the reduction of system uncertainties.

 ## Verification Confidence Levels (VCLs)

 To summarize the uncertainty mapping, we developed the Verification Confidence Level (VCL) metric.
-The VCL range for each pathway assesses the extent to which net carbon removal and durability can be confidendently quantified using the best approaches available today.
-We hope the field will work together to shift these VCL ranges to the right over time, and in the process, carefully consider the trade-offs presented by different CDR approaches between uncertainty, cost, and potential for scale.
+The VCL range for each pathway assesses the extent to which net carbon removal and durability can be confidently quantified using the best approaches available today.
+We hope the field will work together to shift these VCL ranges to the right over time, and in the process, carefully consider the trade-offs different CDR approaches present between uncertainty, cost, and potential for scale.

 <Figure>
   <VCLChart />
   <FigureCaption number={2}>
-    The Verification Confidence Level (VCL) metric represents our confidence that carbon removal and storage durability outcomes can be accurately quantified using the best scientific understanding, instrumentation, modeling and methodologies available today.
+    The Verification Confidence Level (VCL) metric represents our confidence that carbon removal and storage durability outcomes can be accurately quantified using the best scientific understanding, measurement, and modeling approaches available today.
 Each CDR pathway is associated with a range of VCLs, which captures differences between potential approaches within each pathway and the associated quantification uncertainties.
   </FigureCaption>
 </Figure>